Military Selective Service Act: History

 In 2019, U.S. District Court in Southern Texas Judge Gray Miller ruled in National Coalition for Men v.
 Selective Service System that exempting women from the male-only draft was unconstitutional.
-This ruling was later reversed by the United States Court of Appeals for the Fifth Circuit, and the case was declined by the US Supreme Court.
+This ruling was later reversed by the United States Court of Appeals for the Fifth Circuit, and the Supreme Court of the United States declined to hear the case.

+In 2024, a bipartisan group of senators, including Rand Paul, Ron Wyden, and Cynthia Lummis, introduced legislation to end the military draft, calling it outdated and unnecessary.
+The bill aimed to repeal the Military Selective Service Act, which hasn't been used since the Vietnam War.
+The move followed debates on including women in the draft, a proposal repeatedly removed from the National Defense Authorization Act despite rising program costs.